Mark E Curtis

 The implications of these findings are inevitably far-reaching and would potentially affect many areas of research.
 However, these lie beyond my capacity to evaluate and I will restrict myself to reiterating the principal features of this proposal:

 • Geometric equations predict the dimensions of DNA’s structure.
-Not only does the pentagon anticipate the helical dimensions but it would also demonstrate a principle causation.
+Not only does the pentagonal geometry anticipate the helical dimensions but it also demonstrates a principle causation.

-• The pentagonal geometry provides the dynamics required to build a consistent, stable and uniform helical structure and also establishes why there should be consistently ten bases contained within a single turn of the helix.
+• The pentagonal geometry provides the architectural dynamics required to build a consistent, stable and uniform right or left handed helical structure and establishes why there should be consistently ten bases contained within a single turn of the helix.
 Incidentally, when converted to the molecular dimension I would certainly predict degrees of variation, certainly between 9.5 and 10.5 bases per turn, but perhaps even more.

 • Both the hollow centre and side-by-side structural formation ensure instant access at any point within the helix.
 This would permit the DNA (even circular) to open and close during its replication functions without entangling itself.